altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "R::My author did...
 Long ago...
 She was a console member...
-Still is, technically, since she’s alive...
+Still is, technically, since she's alive...
 What has she been doing?"
 ~He mused to himself.~
 *He looked back to her,*